bcgov/AzureFilesPoC/terraform/terraform-cicd-issues-from-github-summary.md

 > [Self-hosted runners on Azure are required to access data storage and database services from GitHub Actions.
 Public access to these services is not supported.](https://developer.gov.bc.ca/docs/default/component/public-cloud-techdocs/azure/best-practices/iac-and-ci-cd/)
 >
 > _Source: BC Gov Public Cloud Technical Documentation – IaC and CI/CD, May 2025_

+Challenges:
+1. Failing when I try to add role assignments to my resource group or storage account (403 errors).
+Role assignment errors.
+   - Example error: `authorization.RoleAssignmentsClient#Create: Failure responding to request: StatusCode=403 -- Original Error: autorest/azure: Service returned an error.
+Status=403 Code="AuthorizationFailed" Message="The client 'e72f42f8-d9a1-4181-a0b9-5c8644a28aee' with object id 'e72f42f8-d9a1-4181-a0b9-5c8644a28aee' does not have authorization to perform action 'Microsoft.Authorization/roleAssignments/write' over scope '/subscriptions/***/resourceGroups/rg-ag-pssg-azure-poc-dev-b/providers/Microsoft.Authorization/roleAssignments/c49dfbe1-98b4-291f-e10a-d8454d10f5c3' or the scope is invalid.
+If access was recently granted, please refresh your credentials."`
+   - This occurs even when attempting to assign built-in roles (e.g., Storage Account Contributor) or custom roles to the resource group or storage account.
+   - I understand from documentation and Copilot that my service principal needs either the "User Access Administrator" or "Owner" role at the subscription level to automate these assignments, but I do not currently have these roles.
+2. Failing when I try to perform data plane operations, like creating a file share.
+I believe I need to assign roles such as “Storage File Data SMB Share Contributor” to my service principal (ag-pssg-azure-files-poc-ServicePrincipal).
+I tried adding this and similar roles at the subscription level, but my workflow still returns 403 errors.
+3. I have not been able to create file shares from the pipeline.